-Further, please note that a major part of digital health solutions (e.g. Electronic Health Records, known as Elektronische Gesundheitsakte (ELGA)) applied in Austria are organised by the Austrian state and implemented by the Umbrella Association of Austrian Social Insurance Institutions.
+Further, please note that a major part of digital health solutions applied in Austria are organised by the Austrian state and implemented by the Umbrella Association of Austrian Social Insurance Institutions.

 2 Regulatory

 2.1 What are the core healthcare regulatory schemes related to digital health in your jurisdiction?